top of page

 Appearance:

-• open = grey, brown, black papules; keratinous contents can be expressed
+- open: gray, brown, black papules; keratinous contents that can be expressed

 Tx: benzoyl peroxide, azelaic acid, salicylic acid, tretinoin, adapelene